photoview/photoview/README.md

 - [Why yet another self-hosted photo gallery](#why-yet-another-self-hosted-photo-gallery)
 - [Getting started - Setup with Docker](#getting-started---setup-with-docker)
 - [Setup development environment](#setup-development-environment)

-## Aim of the project

-The aim of this project is to make a simple and user-friendly photo gallery application, that is easy to host on a personal server, to easily view the photos located on that server.

 ## Main features